rishabhmulani/rishabhmulani.github.io/README.md

 # rishabhmulani.github.io
 Hi!
-Thanks for visiting my webpage!
-This page is currently under 'renovation'!
-Please come back later when I'm done sprucing it up!
--Rishabh
+This is a small website I made using GitHub pages